blowdart/AspNetAuthorizationWorkshop/README.md

 claims.Add(new Claim("EmployeeId", "123", ClaimValueTypes.String, Issuer));
 ```

-If a policy has multiple claims all claims must be fulfilled for authorization to succeed.
+If a policy has multiple claim requirements all the claim requirements must be fulfilled for authorization to succeed.

 *Remember to close the browser to clear the identity cookie before moving on to the next step.*